microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Positioning and re-positioning for multiple notifications
   - e.g. providing a built-in way to support a group of notifications in the bottom right corner
 - Truncation option that allows the user to expand and collapse an InfoBar with multiple lines of content
+- Potentially, an ActionContentArea to insert custom content in the same horizontal space as the other UI elements.